Section 1. Purpose and findings.

 (ii) what changes to state law and regulations are advisable or necessary due to federal legalization;

-Section 16.
-Cannabis establishment registrations.
+Section 17.
+Cannabis establishment licensure.

 (b) The department shall begin accepting and processing applications to operate cannabis establishments from social equity applicants one year after the effective date of this act.